seismo-learn/links/README.md

 For any contributions, please open an [issue](https://github.com/seismo-learn/links/issues) or submit a [Pull Request](https://github.com/seismo-learn/links/pulls).
-You could also refer to the [contributing guides](https://seismo-learn.org/contributing/) (In Chinese) if you are not familar with git, GitHub, Markdown and so on.
+You could also refer to the [contributing guides](https://seismo-learn.org/contributing/) (in Chinese) if you are unfamilar with git, GitHub, Markdown and so on.

 ## License